Empty homes assistance

-- Earn Money – The demand for affordable decent homes in Somerset remains high.
+- Earning money – the demand for affordable decent homes in Somerset remains high.
 Empty homes could be generating rental income.

-- Save Money After two years of being empty, Council Tax increases to 150%.
+- Saving money – after two years of being empty, Council Tax increases to 150%.
 Government are currently considering increasing this to 200%.
-Why pay this when the standard rate could be paid by the occupier?
-An empty home is also likely to deteriorate over time costing more money long term to renovate.
+Instead, the standard rate of Council Tax could be paid by an occupier.
+An empty home is also likely to deteriorate over time, costing more money long term to renovate.

-There are multiple schemes in place to assist homeowners with renovations:
+There are schemes in place to assist homeowners with renovations:

-If you have inherited a property which could be classed as long-term empty, then you should obtain competent legal advice, as the first step will be to make sure you have the legal right to deal with the ‘estate’.
-This is called applying for probate and further information is available from the gov website Applying for probate: What is probate – GOV.UK (www.gov.uk)
+If you have inherited a property which could be classed as long-term empty, you should obtain competent legal advice, as the first step will be to make sure you have the legal right to deal with the estate of the person who has died.
+This is called applying for probate and you can find further information on the Government website: Applying for probate: What is probate – GOV.UK (www.gov.uk)

 Should you suspect a property to be empty, report it online to us detailing the location and how long you believe it has been empty.